AppLayerLabs/applayer-gitbook/getting-started/setting-up-a-wallet.md

 ### Storing the wallet's backup seed

 MetaMask will then ask you to secure your wallet by noting down your secret recovery phrase (also known as a "seed" or "backup seed").
-We ***STRONGLY*** recommend you do this, as that's the ***ONLY*** way you can recover your wallet in case something bad happens to it.
-You should also ***NEVER*** show or share it to ***ANYONE***, as that'll give them access to your wallet.
+We ***STRONGLY*** recommend you do this, as that's the ***ONLY*** way you can recover your wallet in case something bad happens to it. ***NEVER*** show or share it to ***ANYONE*** either, as that'll give them direct access to your funds.
 Just like with your password, you should note it down and store it on a safe and secure place only you know.

 We can't stress this enough.
 Always keep in mind: *"Not your keys, not your coins"*.